CiscoSecurity/sxo-05-security-workflows/docs/activities/http-request/authentication.md

 The simplest type of authentication is a username and password.
 This method usually uses an `Authorization: Basic` header containing the username and password concatenated with a colon (`:`) and then `base64` encoded.
 Here's an example:
 `Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l`

-The good news is that you don't have to worry about the encoding part, SecureX Orchestration will do that for you.
+The good news is that you don't have to worry about the encoding part, SecureX orchestration will do that for you.
 To use an API with a username and password, you simply need to:
 * Create an **Account Key** using the **HTTP Basic Authentication** type with your username and password
 * Configure your **Target** to use this **Account Key**
 * Use the **Target** with the `HTTP Request` activity (and orchestration will handle the `Authorization` header for you)